nsivakanthan/minima/_posts/2022-06-08-Classification-of-Water-Potability.md

 Human survival depends on the availability of water.
 Safe drinking water is both a basic need for good health and a basic human right.
 In many places of the world, fresh water is already in short supply.
 The availability of safe drinking water and sanitation is a global issue.
-Does the potability of water depend on the pH value, turbidity, hardness, or sediment present?
-Using the data from the Kaggle (Kadiwal, n.d.), this research demonstrates the use of unsupervised and supervised machine learning to determine the factors affecting the quality of water.
+Does the potability of water depend on the pH value, turbidity, hardness, or sediment present? <!--more--> Using the data from the Kaggle (Kadiwal, n.d.), this research demonstrates the use of unsupervised and supervised machine learning to determine the factors affecting the quality of water.
 The first model using logistic regression was able to classify the potability of water with an error rate of 39%.
 The models using Random Forest were able to